trustoverip/spec-up-t-website/docs/various-roles/general-guide.md

 #### View your specification

 So the `index.html` is the endresult.
 You should view it in a browser.
-Er zijn twee manieren om dit te doen:
+There are two ways to do this:

 - via `http://`
 - via `file:///`